Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

-Every negative counterexample received from the oracle is either appended to $E^-$ (increasing its size as a set by $1$) or refines some $e_i\in E^-$.
-Since in particular $|E^-|\leq|\env(\varphi)|+k$, it follows that there can be at most $(|\Vsf|+1)(|\env(\varphi)|+k)$ negative counterexamples returned by the oracle in total.
-Every positive counterexample must falsify some metaclause in $H$ and cause at least one variable to be removed from its consequent. $H$ always consists of metaclauses of the form $\horn_{E^+}(e)$ for $e\in E^-$, and hence there can be at most $|E^-|(|\Vsf|+1)\leq(|\Vsf|+1)(\env(\varphi)+k)$ positive counterexamples returned by the oracle. \footnote{Note that the $+1$ stems from the fact that \emph{all} variables can be removed from the consequent of $\horn_{E^+}(e)$, showing $e$ to be non-Horn.} It follows that the algorithm terminates after making at most $O(|\env(\varphi)||\Vsf|+k|\Vsf|)$ equivalence queries.
-The algorithm only poses membership queries in rounds where the oracle returned a negative counterexample, and in each such round at most $|E^-|$ membership queries are posed.
-Since $|E^-|\leq|\env(\varphi)|+k$ and can be at most $O(|\env(\varphi)||\Vsf|+k|\Vsf|)$ negative examples queries returned by the oracle, it follows that there can be at most $O(|\env(\varphi)|^2|k^2\Vsf|)$ membership queries in total. \end{proof}
+To bound the number of equivalence queries, we establish bounds on the number of positive and negative counterexamples returned by the oracle, starting with the latter.
+Every negative counterexample received from the oracle is either appended to $E^-$ (increasing its size as a set by $1$) or it refines some $e_i\in E^-$.
+Since $|E^-|\leq|\env(\varphi)|+k$ the number of times a negative counterexample is appended is bounded by $|\env(\varphi)|+k$.
+Since each time an example is replaced the number of variables in the antecedent strictly decreases, this can happen at most $|\Vsf|(\env(\varphi)|+k)$ times.
+Thus, there can be at most $(|\Vsf|+1)(|\env(\varphi)|+k)$ negative counterexamples returned by the oracle in total.
+We now argue about the number of positive counterexamples.
+Every positive counterexample must falsify some metarule in $\Hmc$ and cause at least one variable to be removed from its consequent. $\Hmc$ always consists of metarules of the form $\horn_{E^+}(e)$ for $e\in E^-$.
+Since $|E^-|\leq|\env(\varphi)|+k$ there can be at most $|\Vsf|(|\env(\varphi)|+k)$ positive counterexamples returned by the oracle.
+It follows that the algorithm terminates after making at most $(2|\Vsf|+1)(|\env(\varphi)|+k)$ equivalence queries.
+That is, $O(|\Vsf|\cdot( |\env(\varphi)|+k))$.